Energy & Carbon

 Towards Carbon Neutrality With Renewable Energy

-We play an active role in the global fight against climate change by striving towards carbon neutrality in all hotel operations.
-This does not exclusively refer to offsets that reduce emissions, but through the improvement of energy efficiency and reduction of fossil fuel usage.
+We play an active role in the global fight against climate change by striving towards carbon neutrality within hotel operations.
+This does not necessarily refer to offsets that reduce emissions, but more so the improvement of energy efficiency and reduction of fossil fuel usage.
 The enchanting nature of Sri Lanka has also been instrumental in our transition to renewable energy, with a widespread availability of resources across the many landscapes we call home, where we welcome you to indulge in our hospitality with a minimal carbon footprint.

 Although the conventional option would include the use of diesel boilers, a selection of hotels in our family have opted for the direct use of biomass – through dedicated boilers fueled purely by sustainably harvested cinnamon wood.
 The choice of cinnamon wood was made due to its fast cropping cycle, which allows it to rapidly sequester carbon emitted from the burning of its wood.
 As it is a byproduct of cinnamon spice cultivation, it does not need to be separately grown or harvested, and also provides an additional source of income to local cinnamon farmers.
 The biomass boilers are used for hot water generation and steam generation – for use in the laundry and as a heat source for our Vapour Absorption Chillers.
 On occasion, waste bio-material from hotel operations such as coconut shells and dried grease from kitchen wastewater are combined with sawdust, and added to the boiler in small quantities.

 Biomass is indirectly used at certain hotels in our family for Vapor Absorption Chillers.
 These have been adopted over conventional chillers that may be harmful to the environment by means of its energy source, which is most often the fossil fuel-powered national grid electricity, along with its CFC and HCFC refrigerants, which are known to contribute to global warming and ozone depletion.